 Appropriate early childhood assessment is integral to the philosophy and curriculum of our program.
 During your first “intake” meeting, when you enroll your child, we will use the “developmental history” to inform planning.
 We consider this important meeting as the first assessment as you tell us about your child so that we can be prepared to welcome your family to the learning community of Hort Woods.

 Children’s individual development is addressed informally and routinely through teacher’s daily observations and interactions with the children.
 We will look at all areas of a child’s development – physical, social, emotional and cognitive in the context of both the individual child as well as through the daily life of our center.
 We enjoy observing children as they experience this environment and not in artificial test situations.
 The teaching staff of Hort Woods offers a combination of highly experienced and beginning teachers.
 They will use a variety of tools to support their observations and recommendations for next steps and these will be shared with you as part of our parent and teacher conference procedures.
-As part of our requirements within the framework of the PA Keystone STARS system we use two research based assessment systems, the Work Sampling System for preschool age children and the OUNCE scale for infants and toddlers.
+As part of our requirements within the framework of the PA Keystone STARS system we use the research based assessment system Teaching Strategies GOLD.
 As a parent, you will be included in this process and we will require observations and feedback of your child within the context of your own family life.
 We will want to talk about your child’s strengths and individual goals as well as how your child negotiates the social environment of our program.
 Assessment is a collaborative process and begins as soon as you enroll your child with our program.
 At each assessment conference we will make curriculum decisions based on the material shared and discussed with you as the parent.
 A portfolio of your child will be prepared when they arrive and may be presented in a combination of formats incorporating photographs, text and work samples.
 This portfolio along with a series of narrative assessments will grow to represent a portrait of your child’s growth and experiences at Hort Woods.